wazzy88/Wshaikh/README.md

         state: present
 ```

-In this play the pip installer is used to install docker and also verify afterwards that docker is installed ('state: present').
+A verification is needed after docker is installed.
+Setup below:

 ```yaml
       # Use pip module